THE STORY OF CABEL T-B RECORDING

 on a 60 minute tape, which was filled completely.
 The firsts and

-would be another in 2002 for "Cheeko") and first production to include
+"character" (there would be another in 2002 for "Cheeko" called "Cheeko's

-a drawing of a Cabel T-B "character". (again there would be another in
+"character" (again there would be another drawing in 2002 for "Cheeko"),

-2002 for "Cheeko") This recording begins with a brief intro with
+This recording begins with a brief intro with Dino.
+The rest of the

-Dino.
-The rest of the recording is a collection of Jobe clips from
+recording is a collection of Jobe clips from his first appearance in 1987

-up until his appearance in 1989 on the recording "Total Confusion 3".
+on the recording "Total Confusion 3".
+The Jobe appearances which

-"Extended session 2", and "Still room for more!".
-However, Jobe's
+2", and "Still room for more!".
+However, Jobe's appearances from

-appearances from "Halloween Special" were included as "bonus tracks" on
+"Halloween Special" were included as "bonus tracks" on the 2002 CD version.

 Overall, this recording was just